AnkitBhamu/netflix-ui/Learnings.md

 22. re rendering will not require much power then loading everything.

 23. for transition to work its initial class must be there otherwise it will be glitch.

+24. navigating to same comp does not cause re-mounting